hurtn/ranger-migration/initialise/README.md

 perm_mapping
 ------------

-This table has defaults which should be reviewed and stores the mapping of Ranger permissions to ADLS equivalent permissions.
-Needs to be populated prior to running the application therefore defaults are provided, see below.
+This table stores the mapping of Ranger permissions to ADLS equivalent permissions.
+Note: This table needs to be populated prior to running the application therefore defaults are provided, see below, however these should be reviewed before running of this app/script as changes made to this table after initial synchronisation may not render existing ACLs incorrect and full re-sync may be required!!!

 | Column name |  Column Type | Required | Description |
 |-------------|--------------|----------|-------------|